MarcBoule/OnelabModels/ShellAndKelvin/README.md

 ### Second order elements

-When the "2nd order elements" option is checked, both second order geometrical elements are used, as well as second order interpolation basis functions.
+When the "2nd order elements" option is checked, both second order geometrical elements as well as second order interpolation basis functions are used.
 The only visible effect of this parameter in the models is in the `.geo` files, since for Form0 spaces the `BF_Node_2E` basis functions are automatically added in GetDP (and thus are not explicitly visible in the `.pro` files).

 ## Test cases